There are now 2 possible online modes for units:

-- Level 3 option in the Marketing major sequence
+- Level 3 option in the Marketing; Business Analytics major sequences

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) preparation & participation; (2) team project; and (3) reports.
+Indicative assessments in this unit are as follows: (1) preparation & participation; (2) project; and (3) exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)